Justin51000/Justin51000.github.io/README.md

 # Justin51000.github.io
-Welcome to my final project site.
+Please use the navigation below to explore my interests and experiences relating to the class.

 ## Navigation
 - [About Me](aboutme.html)